-Here’s what you can expect if you volunteer in Ghana over Christmas!
+Here’s what you can expect if you volunteer in Ghana over Christmas.

-How is Christmas celebrated in Ghana
+How is Christmas celebrated in Ghana?

 Christmas trees in Ghana

-Local people would rather use their money to buy more food for their Christmas Eve and Christmas Day feasts than on a Christmas tree.
+Local people would rather use their money to buy more food for their Christmas Eve and Christmas Day feasts, than on a Christmas tree.

-If you’re volunteering in Ghana over Christmas, expect to put on a few extra pounds.
-It’s common to eat between four to five meals a day, as well as snacks in between.
+Over the festive season, it’s common to eat around four to five meals a day, as well as snacks in between.

 Funerals during Christmas in Ghana

 It’s unusual to see a funeral held in Ghana over the Christmas period.